 Shredded Mexican Chicken (Instant Pot + Slow Cooker)!
-This Mexican chicken is super-tender and tossed in the most flavorful and mouth-watering sauce, with a little kick!
+This Mexican shredded chicken recipe is super-tender and tossed in the most flavorful and mouth-watering sauce, with a little kick!
 Perfect for tacos, burritos, enchiladas, taco salad, or served with beans and rice.
 Just so many options to serve your family this tasty dish!

 (FYI this post contains affiliate links - learn more here.)